Battles of Nakhang: Interim operations

 Royalists casualties were few, as the guerrillas had withdrawn timely.
 The Hmong guerrillas had served to attract the concentration of Communist troops, making them a worthwhile target for tactical air power.
-The guerrillas withdrew to nearby Moung Hiem; this Lima Site was held by Forces Armee Neutralistes Batallion Infanterie 5 (BI 5).
+The guerrillas withdrew to nearby Moung Hiem; this Lima Site was held by Forces Armee Neutralistes Bataillon Infanterie 5 (BI 5).
 They had a tacit nonaggression pact with the PAVN.

 Captain Horinek had counted 70 Communists killed by air in one single rice paddy at Nakhang.
 When questioned, a local villager described a Communist column burdened with wounded and dead taking six hours to straggle by him.
 Another villager estimated 1,000 Communist dead.
 The American conclusion was that though the PAVN had captured Nakhang, they had suffered so severely they had lost the battle.
 They did not occupy the site until 21 February.

 Having been unwelcomed at Moung Hiem, and noting that Neutralist soldiers were beginning to desert as the PAVN approached, the guerrillas withdrew back towards Nakhang to evade the oncoming enemy.
 On 11 March, the PAVN overran the encampment full of cooperative Neutralists, executing its three officers.
 BI 5 dissolved as some soldiers were killed and other volunteered to join the Communists.
 The Communist drive also struck some nearby smaller Lima Sites.
 However, the onset of monsoon rain thwarted any PAVN opportunity to attack the Neutralists holding the crucial forward fighter base at Moung Soui.
 The Communists were forced to recede upon their supply lines from Vietnam as the rains began.